chernyadev/Match3-test-task/README.md

 See [the movie](https://drive.google.com/file/d/0Bwkg9csM9h-BWVhsOWxWM0JMUFU/view?usp=sharing)
 to get an idea of what it can look like.
-Feel free to make it more spectacular as long as the basic gameplay is there.

-Follow Resolution's [Style guide](StyleGuide.pdf).

-## Submission

-Clone the project from this repository.
+Start with cloning this repository.
+Keep it local.
 Do not create a public repository!
 Work with Git locally as usual.
 Do not push, as you have no write permissions.

+Follow Resolution's [Style guide](StyleGuide.pdf).

+## Submission

 Make sure you have committed the final version.

 Then create a zip file of the .git directory.
+The zip file should only contain the `.git` directory, nothing else.

 Send the zip file to Martin.
 You should have my e-mail address already. :-)